rootstrap/mobx-session/README.md

 SessionStore.initialize();
 ```

-**This should be called before any other method call, so I would recommend putting it on the index.js or App of your site.**
+**This should be called before any other method call, so I would recommend putting it on the index.js or App of your site, or in the top of another Store that uses SessionStore (like in [this example](examples/example/src/stores/UserStore.js)).**

 There are several config options to customize this method, go to the [API doc](https://github.com/rootstrap/mobx-session#initializeconfig-object-promise) to see more.